 RECKLESS - A contemporary erotic romance novel

-At the age of twenty-nine, London art valuation expert Katrina Hammond is evolving into a stronger, more sexual woman.
-When she subsequently finds herself at the center of a struggle for power and dominance between two brothers, she welcomes the darkly erotic charge the situation brings.
+When Katrina Hammond finds herself at the center of a struggle for power and dominance between two brothers, she welcomes the darkly erotic charge the situation brings.

-Katrina's job is to value a collection of art objects for auction in the Catalonia villa of the Teodoro family, where Sergio Teodoro rules.
-Sergio is a dominant master who compels her attention.
-Nicolas, his younger brother - a disinherited artisan - also seeks her out.
-One brother will win her heart, but danger awaits Katrina in the shadows of the Teodoro villa.
+Katrina's job is to value a collection of art in the Spanish villa of the Teodoro family, where Sergio Teodoro rules.
+Sergio is a dominant man who compels her attention.
+Nicolas, his younger brother - a passionate artist - also seeks her out.
+One brother will seduce her and win her heart, but danger awaits Katrina in the shadows of the Teodoro villa.
 As she uncovers the subterfuge surrounding the collection, she finds that there is more to Nicolas and Sergio’s battle than meets the eye, and more to her growing allegiances than may be good for her.

 "RECKLESS is unique and unlike any romance I have ever read.
 Saskia Walker is a genius; the turn of events in RECKLESS shocked me completely...Arousing, enigmatic and gripping, RECKLESS is on my ‘highly recommended' list.
 If a dark romance with many suspenseful, surprising, and erotic moments is what you crave, then RECKLESS is the book for you!"
 Romance Junkies